 The way forward is to invest in information harvesting platforms which are built with the latest technologies already in mind.
 You need a platform which can access, analyze and accurately mine modern, dynamic websites without putting too much stress on resources and bandwidth.

-The main objective of a data layered product must always be on the quality of information and the total utility is provides in the long term.
+The primary objective of a data layered product must always be on the quality of information and the total utility it provides in the long term.
 The focus must firmly be on meeting a particular set of needs and using structured, relevant data to facilitate that.

 The success or failure of data layered products finally hinges on how well the creators can deal with these roadblocks.

 With high-quality data layered products, there is immense potential in a number of domains of business, and the right way to leverage the power of big data is through the creation of products that are easy to use, intuitive, high-performance, flexible, scalable and versatile, being able to adapt to new situations and still retaining their power to produce the required results.
 With products like these, you can truly give your business the best way of deriving rich rewards from the enticing world of Big Data.